AuDigitalHealth/ci-fhir-r4/pages/_includes/conformance.md

 - **SHALL** be able to persist resources containing "additional" elements according to section on [Extensibility – “additional” elements](guidance.html#extensibility--additional-elements)

-**Presentation of elements flagged with MustSupport in profile views**
+**Presentation of elements labelled MustSupport in profile views**

-When viewing the raw JSON of a profile, elements labelled *MustSupport* are flagged with a boolean element `mustSupport` set to "true".
+When viewing the raw JSON of a profile, elements labelled *MustSupport* are flagged as `mustSupport` set to "true".

-Example: ADHA Core AllergyIntolerance profile showing clinicalStatus and verificationStatus flagged with MustSupport
+Example: ADHA Core AllergyIntolerance profile showing clinicalStatus and verificationStatus labelled MustSupport
 ~~~
 {
     "resourceType" : "StructureDefinition",